Icicle Reeder

-James Edward "Icicle" Reeder (1858 – January 15, 1913) was an American Major League Baseball player.
+Edward J. "Icicle" Reeder (1858 – January 15, 1913) was an American Major League Baseball player.
 He played six games in the major leagues in 1884, three for the Cincinnati Red Stockings of the American Association and three for the Washington Nationals of the Union Association.
 He played in the outfield for all six.

 Reeder died in 1913 in his home town of Cincinnati, Ohio, of general paralysis of the insane.

+On November 1, 2025, he was honored with a granite headstone on his grave that had been unmarked since his death in 1913.
+This project was made possible by the group, "Gone But Not Forgotten: MLB Unmarked Graves Project".